Kimplul/hid-tmff2/README.md

 + reboot (not strictly necessary, but definitely recommended)

 Done!
-> :warning: Warning: There have been reports that this driver does not work if the wheel's firmware version is any other than v.
-31. To update the firmware, you will have to fire up a Windows installation and update the firmware using the official Thrustmaster tools.
+> :warning: Warning: There have been reports that this driver does not work if the wheel's firmware version is older than v.
+31.
+> To update the firmware, you will have to fire up a Windows installation and update the firmware using the official Thrustmaster tools.

-> :warning: Warning: There was a name change when adding support for the T248 from `hid-tmt300rs` to `hid-tmff-new`, and you may have to uninstall the older version of the driver.
+> :warning: Warning: There was a name change when adding support for the T248 from `hid-tmt300rs` to `hid-tmff-new`,
+> and you may have to uninstall the older version of the driver.

 ## Additional tidbits